jstephencorey/rpi-surveillence/README.md

 Set up a server endpoint to recieve and re-transcode the H264 media to H265 (copy the old flask endpoint I have and add ffmpeg?
 Comment out the immich stuff for now/make that a different endpoint?)
     For now, store them locally on my server.
 Immich upload later.
+Add timezone to the upload timestamp stuff
-Get uploading set up (to server or immich directly) Get Encoding set up (and jupyter or something to de-encode.)
+Get uploading set up (to server or immich directly) Rename the repo 🙈
+Get Encoding set up (and jupyter or something to de-encode.)
 Get physical stuff set up? switch, battery, etc.(3d printing?)